oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 > whose first element belongs to the lexical space and the second element
 > belongs to the value space of the datatype.

 A small example may help clarify the concept of information.
 The information content of a logical value can be no greater than the smallest lexical value for which lossless round-trip conversion is possible.
-For example, an IPv4 address represented in dotted quad format is 17 bytes of JSON string data ("192.168.101.213"), but can be converted to 4 byte [[RFC 791](#rfc0791)] format and back without loss.
-The information content of an IPv4 address can therefore be no greater than 4 bytes (32 bits), and an information model would define the IPv4 address datatype as a byte sequence of length 4.
+A variable that can take on 2^N different values conveys at most N bits of information.
+For example, an IPv4 address (as defined in [[RFC 791](#rfc0791)]) can specify exactly 2^32 different addresses and therefore is, by definition, a 32-bit value*.
+But different data may be used to represent that information:

+* IPv4 dotted-quad contained in a JSON string: "192.168.141.240" (17 bytes / 136
+  bits).
+* IPv4 dotted-quad contained in a CBOR string:
+  0x6F3139322E3136382E3134312E323430 (16 bytes / 128 bits)
+* Hex value contained in a JSON string: "C0A88DF0" (10 bytes / 80 bits)
+* CBOR byte string: 0x44c0a88df0 (5 bytes / 40 bits).
+* IPv4 packet (unadorned RFC791-style serialization): 0xc0a88df0 (4 bytes / 32
+  bits).

+\* *Note: all references to information assume independent uniformly-distributed values.
+Non-uniform or correlated data contains less than one byte of information per data byte, but source coding is beyond the scope of this description.*

+The 13 extra bytes used to format a 4-byte IP address as a dotted quad are useful for display purposes, but provide no information to the receiving application.
+Field names and enumerated strings selected from a dozen possibilities convey less than four *bits* of information, while the strings themselves may be half a dozen to hundreds of *bytes* of data.
+By distinguishing information from data, information modeling is key to effectively using both binary data formats such as Protobuf and CBOR and text formats such as XML and JSON.

 Expanding the example to include a full RFC 791 IP header illustrates some of the equivalent terms used to describe logical and lexical values:

 * An Information Model abstract datatype defines the "essential content" of an IPv4 Header